-The Orchid, in Chinese culture, is the artistic paradigm of the spring season.
-The flower ushers in spring with a gentle fragrance, welcoming it with both grace and virtue.
-This crystal sculpture encompasses both abstract and naturalistic elements to invoke the living orchid.
-While it has a polished base, resembling a stalk, the glass flower itself uses powdered crystal for a vibrant contrast.
-The two pieces are crafted separately, fired in the kiln at different temperatures, before being expertly joined together in the same kiln.
-Conceived with such masterful technique, the resulting glass art captures the orchid’s noble elegance, coming to life in a spring dance to paint the season in vivid color.
+The Orchid is also the artistic paradigm of the spring season in Chinese culture, welcoming spring with grace and virtue through its gentle fragrance.
+A crystal sculpture inspired by the living orchid encompasses both abstract and naturalistic elements.
+While the polished base resembles a stalk, the glass flower itself uses powdered crystal for a vibrant contrast.
+The two pieces are crafted separately, fired in the kiln at different temperatures, before being expertly joined together.
+The resulting glass art captures the orchid’s noble elegance, coming to life in a spring dance to paint the season in vivid color.
+The masterful technique used in its creation makes it a true masterpiece.

 A crystal glass flower sculpture of the Orchid flower represents or symbolizes spring awakening, nobility, and elegance.